jessiepelosi/hipergator_intro/Arabidopsis_genome/long_reads_tut.md

 | ------------- |------------------|------------|-------------|-------------|
 |ERR2173373     | Nanopore MinION	 | single     | 300071      | 3.42 Gb     |

+You'll notice that reads generated from "third-generation technologies" like Nanopore and PacBio (long-read technologies) do not have pairs; instead they are sequenced in only one direction!
+There has been attempt to generate forward and reverse reads with Nanopore technology though the vast majority of long-reads you'll see from Nanopore are described as "1D", meaning strands are sequenced in one direction.

 ## 1. Download the Data

 Let's make a directory for the long read data